Designing the case hierarchy

 UI – Customer quotation, event manager review, and hotel booking screens.

-Optional: Generate a list of additional questions to ask Front Stage, which may help produce a design that satisfies the current requirements and accommodate future requirements with minimal refactoring.
+Review any viable alternative designs listing the pros and cons of each to produce a recommendation on the most appropriate case structure for the application.
+Make a list of questions to ask Front Stage.
+This may help produce a design that satisfies the current requirements and accommodate future requirements with minimal refactoring.

 - Fully satisfies the application locking requirements